Production Designers

 Here is how this works in practice.
 Mexican production design works at Oscar-winning depth, with two Best Production Design Oscars in the last two decades.
 Eugenio Caballero took the 2007 Best Production Design Oscar for Guillermo del Toro's Pan's Labyrinth — the Spanish-language masterpiece that also won Best Cinematography (Guillermo Navarro) and Best Makeup (DDT Efectos Especiales).
 Caballero went on to design Roma (Cuarón 2018), A Monster Calls, and continues to anchor del Toro and Cuarón collaborations.
 Brigitte Broch took the 2003 Best Production Design Oscar for Frida (Salma Hayek), plus Romeo + Juliet, Amores Perros, and 21 Grams.

+Here is the layout.
 On the ground, Hania Robledo built the Sicario CDMX-Sonora world for DP Roger Deakins.
 Aldo Berner anchors series and feature builds.
-Construction routes through Estudios Churubusco (1945 state anchor, deepest domestic infrastructure), Lemon Studios CDMX, Argos Comunicación, Televisa San Ángel (the largest Spanish-language studio tricky worldwide), and Fox Baja Studios Rosarito (the world's largest outdoor deep ocean tank — Titanic, Master and Commander, Pearl Harbor).
+Construction routes through Estudios Churubusco (1945 state anchor, deepest domestic infrastructure), Lemon Studios CDMX, Argos Comunicación, Televisa San Ángel (the largest Spanish-language studio tricky worldwide), and Fox Baja Studios Rosarito (the world's largest outdoor deep ocean tank.
+Titanic, Master and Commander, Pearl Harbor).

 ACT 03